 The Clancys of Dartry are most fortunate and immensely indebted to a survivor of the Spanish Armada, one Don Francisco de Cuellar, who left a written account of his stay with them in 1588.
 This document, dated 4 October, 1589, lay undiscovered for three centuries in the archives of the Academia de la Historia in Madrid.
 Don Francisco stayed at Rosclogher, Clancy's principal residence by the shores of Lough Melvin.

 In 1659, Pender's Census shows William McGlanchy as the proprietor of numerous townlands in the ancestral territory of Rosclogher Barony, and also mentions that amongst the principal Irish names and their number in the same barony were: O Rourke 24 and McGlanchy 12.
-The Clancys / Glancys today in Counties Sligo, Leitrim and surrounding areas are descendants of these families and many are still to be found on the same lands as their ancestors farmed.
-Anyone of the name who can trace their descent from Dartry can link up with a clan whose origins are lost in the mists of antiquity.
+Anyone of the name Glancy/Clancy who can trace their descent from Sligo, Leitrim and surrounding counties can link up with a clan whose origins are lost in the mists of antiquity.